MileHacker Logo

 Long-Distance Buses

-Tracopa is the main bus company for travel between San José and Uvita, as well as other towns along the Pacific coast like Dominical, Quepos, and Palmar Norte.
+Tracopa is the main bus line for transport between San José and Uvita, as well as other towns along the Pacific coast like Dominical, Quepos, and Palmar Norte.
 Tracopa operates both "directo" (direct, with fewer stops) and "colectivo" (local, making many stops) buses.

 Bus Routes

-• Direct buses depart from the Tracopa Terminal, located near the "La Coca-Cola" area in downtown San José, directly to Uvita.
+• Direct buses depart from the Tracopa Terminal, located near the "La Coca-Cola" area in the central business district San José, directly to Uvita.

-• The travel time for a direct bus is approximately 4-5 hours, offering a cost-effective way to travel.
+• The travel time for a direct bus is approximately 4-5 hours, offering a cost-good way to travel.

 • Routes connect Uvita to Dominical, Quepos, Palmar Norte, San Isidro de El General.